 |Resultados del compromiso suizo hasta la fecha||

-In previous support phases Switzerland contributed to:
+This is the second CCM for WSSCC.
+In the previous support phase Switzerland contributed to:

 |Efectos a medio plazo del compromiso actual de la organización||

 Sanitation and hygiene access / access and use.
 Tens of millions of previously unserved people in 10-25 sanitation-needy countries gain access to and sustainably use improved sanitation and adopt good hygiene practices (Results Framework 2017 – 2020, Contribution to SDG 6.2)

 Leave No One Behind / Equality and non-discrimination.
 Among those who gain access, poor and marginalised groups are identified and preferentially supported.

 Through these two outcomes GPW contributes to the acceleration of the realization of the Human Right on Access to Water and Sanitation.

 (Results Framework 2017 – 2020, Contribution to SDG 6.2)